Super-radiant and Sub-radiant Cavity Scattering by Atom Arrays

 For much of our work, we avoid these internal-state and polarization effects by operating at the aforementioned ``magic'' detuning of $\Delta_\mathrm{ca} = - 2\pi \times 507$ MHz~\cite{suppmat,paper_in_perp}.
 Here, when accounting for transitions to all three accessible excited hyperfine states ($F^\prime = 1$, $2$, and $3$), the amplitude for scattering $z$-polarized light is nearly identical for all Zeeman states within the ground $F=2$ manifold.
 Simultaneously, the rate for Raman scattering $y$-polarized light is nearly extinguished, as observed in the nearly pure $z$-polarization of light emitted from the cavity [Fig.\ \ref{fig:M3}(c)].
 The identification of such a ``magic'' detuning for nearly all alkali species~\cite{suppmat,paper_in_perp}, which allows light scattering by an alkali atom to resemble closely that of just a two-level atom, should be beneficial to other quantum optics experiments using alkali gases.

 Additionally, at small detuning, we observe significant modifications of the cavity resonance by the atomic array within.
 As shown in Fig.\ \ref{fig:M4}(a), we record $n_N$ for various arrays as a function of the detuning $\Delta_\mathrm{pc}$ of the probe from the empty-cavity resonance.
 From the observed emission lineshapes, we extract the atom-induced cavity resonance shift and also the total cavity linewidth.
 The measured spectral shifts and widths show a near-linear dependence on the atom number $N$ [Fig.~\ref{fig:M4}(c-d)], and agree well with a theoretical calculation accounting for both atomic position and $m_F$ fluctuations ~\cite{suppmat}.
-Owing to the $g^2(x_i)$ dependence of the cavity dispersion and absorption terms, the atom-induced cavity modification is the same for atoms at both integer- and half-integer spacing.
-These modifications are reduced for atom arrays centered on cavity field nodes.
+Owing to the $g^2(x_i)$ dependence of the cavity dispersion and absorption terms, the atom-induced cavity modification is the same for atoms at both integer- and half-integer-wavelength spacing.
+Notably, these modifications are reduced for atom arrays centered on the cavity field nodes, and such spatial dependence is the foundation of optomechanical coupling between the atomic motion and the cavity field~\cite{Baumann2010,Kohler2018}.
 By comparison, the atom-induced cavity modifications are all negligible for large $|\Delta_\mathrm{ca}|$.

-Our realization of a well-controlled many-body cavity QED system, compatible with single-atom control, offers a wide range of potential applications.
-Long-range cavity-photon-induced interactions among atoms~\cite{Mivehvar2021} can be exquisitely studied, controlled, and used for realization of quantum solvers~\cite{Torggler2019}.
-Constructing super-radiant atomic ensembles within cavities can enhance cavity cooperativity, allowing one to control cavity optical non-linearity~\cite{Fernandez-Vidal2007,Habibian2011} and to advance quantum networking applications~\cite{Casabone2015,Zhong2017,Holzinger2022,Ramette2022,Huie2021a}.

-Moreover, this platform enables the study of many-excitation super- and sub-radiance with unprecedented control.
-While the current work explores only the bottom of the Dicke ladder (where only one atom is excited), stronger excitation of the tweezer array, up to its full inversion, would allow us to explore the full complexity of Dicke super-radiance~\cite{Dicke1954,Gross1982}.
+While the current work explores only the bottom of the Dicke ladder, where only one atom is excited, our platform enables study of many-excitation super- or sub-radiance~\cite{Dicke1954,Gross1982}, up to full or zero state inversion respectively, with unprecedented control.
+The interplay between atomic quantum states, collective atom-cavity interaction, and optical emission properties can be fully explored~\cite{Hotter2023}.
 Our setup would provide insight into key features of many-body decay in the presence of multiple decay channels (due to the multimode nature of the cavity), such as the scaling with atom number of the peak intensity and the time of peak emission, as well as large shot-to-shot fluctuations~\cite{Clemens2004,PineiroOrioli2022,Cardenas-Lopez2022} in the light polarization due to self-reinforcing feedback.